zostay/RakuWAPI/README.md

 The workings of HTTP/2 are similar enough to HTTP/1.0 and HTTP/1.1 that use of a protocol upgrade may not be necessary in most or all use-cases.
 However, servers MAY choose to delegate this to the application using the protocol upgrade extension.

-Servers that support this protocol upgrade MUST place the name "h2c" and/or "h2" into the `p6wx.protocol.upgrade` array, for support of HTTP/2 over cleartext connections and HTTP/2 over TLS, respectively.
+Servers that support this protocol upgrade MUST place the name "h2c" and/or "h2" into the `p6wx.protocol.upgrade` set, for support of HTTP/2 over cleartext connections and HTTP/2 over TLS, respectively.

 The application MUST NOT tap the `p6wx.input` stream when performing this upgrade.
 The application SHOULD NOT return a message payload aside from an empty [Supply](http://doc.perl6.org/type/Supply).